-- Supports almost all types of formats of musics i.e. Mp3, MPEG, AVI, M3U, PLS, MP4, WMA, MPC, WAV, AAC, FLAC and many others.
+- Supports almost all types of formats of music i.e. Mp3, MPEG, AVI, M3U, PLS, MP4, WMA, MPC, WAV, AAC, FLAC, and many others.

-- Music Library is organised into more than just playlists collections.
+- Music Library is organized into more than just playlists collections.

 - MediaMonkey Manages more than 100,000 music as well as video files and it does not bog down.

-- Library supports multiple collection and each collection have multiple playlists.
+- Library supports multiple collections and each collection has multiple playlists.

-- Files as well as Folders could be renamed easily like: Album, artists, track name and more.
+- Files as well as Folders could be renamed easily like Album, artists, track names, and more.

-- There is a tag editor which could be used to manage data, sets lyrics, edits artwork, organizes virtual CD details, and more.
+- There is a tag editor that could be used to manage data, sets lyrics, edits artwork, organizes virtual CD details, and more.

-- There is also an automatic tagger too which looks like a contextual information.
+- There is also an automatic tagger too which looks like contextual information.

 - It also supports the feature of volume normalization.
 It could be used whenever the volume of your music extends certain fixed level or beneath it.